ashleyjlive/entain/sports/README.md

 Currently, you may configure:
 - `grpc-endpoint` - This is the endpoint that the front facing API server will speak to.
 - `db_path` - This is the path of the database that the service will utilise.
+- `seed` - Use this flag if you wish to have sample data inserted into the database.

 For example: